whisthq/whist/microservices/auth0/README.md

 # Fractal Auth0 Hooks

 This repository contains the code -- plus some build and deploy scripts -- for Fractal's Auth0 hooks, which are small microservices triggered by Auth0 when certain events occur (user registration, password change, etc.).
+Auth0 is the identity management provider that Fractal uses, and handles sign-in, registration, and some aspects of user management.
 Hooks are deployed and run on Auth0's own servers.

 ## Development